nvidia-holoscan/holohub/applications/usb_hdmi_video_capture/README.md

-# Capture Video Stream with V4L2
+# Capture USB and HDMI Video Stream

-This app uses V4L2 to capture USB or HDMI input on the Holoscan dev kits and visualizes it using Holoviz.
+This app captures either a USB or an HDMI video stream and visualizes it using Holoviz.

 ## Requirements